-If the assistance group does not respond to the request for contact, does respond but refuses to provide sufficient information to verify its circumstances, or the county agency is unable to obtain the necessary information by contacting the assistance group in the above manner, the county agency shall propose termination of the food assistance benefits and a notice of adverse action shall be issued as described in rule 5101:6-2-04 of the Administrative Code.
+If the assistance group does not respond to the request for contact, does respond but refuses to provide sufficient information to verify its circumstances, or the county agency is unable to obtain the necessary information by contacting the assistance group in the above manner, the county agency shall propose termination of the supplemental nutrition assistance program (SNAP) benefits and a notice of adverse action shall be issued as described in rule 5101:6-2-04 of the Administrative Code.
 The county agency shall follow the procedures set forth in rule 5101:4-2-09 of the Administrative Code to verify unclear information received during the certification period.
 If the assistance group responds to the request for contact and provides sufficient information, the county agency must act on the new circumstances in accordance with paragraph (K) of this rule.

 (K) What are the timeframes in which the county agency must act on a change?